 Professionals who need to create a Gantt chart in Apple's Numbers can do so using the tool’s Bar Chart feature and some manual formatting.
 However, since the software lacks a built-in Gantt feature and its templates are primarily designed for summarizing data such as home budgets, checklists, and invoices, it may limit one's ability to generate more accurate, easy-to-follow visuals for purposes such as presentations to clients and managers.

-If you need to create impressive Gantt charts that can be easily customized and updated, using a web-based Gantt chart maker such as Office Timeline's may prove more efficient.
+If you need to create professional Gantt charts that can be easily customized and updated, using a web-based Gantt chart maker such as Office Timeline Online may prove more efficient.
 The tool lets you quickly build your visual online and download it as a native PowerPoint slide to include in presentations.
-On this page, I will explain how to make a Gantt chart both manually in Numbers and automatically with Office Timeline Online.
-To learn how to make a timeline in Numbers for Mac, please see our timeline tutorial here.
+On this page, we will explain how to make a Gantt chart both manually in Numbers and automatically with Office Timeline Online.

 Open Numbers and select the Charting Basics category under the Basic section of the Template Gallery.

 Click on the “+” tab on the far-left side of the Charting Basics ribbon to create a new sheet.

 In the newly added sheet, there will be a default table where you can input your data.
 Enter the key phases of your project (called project tasks) in the first column of the table as in the image below.
 Since the task descriptions will be displayed on the vertical axis of your chart, it’s recommended that you keep them as short as possible to ensure they'll be clearly visible.